K. Chidananda Gowda

-K. Chidananda Gowda is an Indian academic who served as the Vice-Chancellor of the Kuvempu University, which is located in the state of Karnataka, India.
+K. Chidananda Gowda (born 15 June 1942) is an Indian academic who served as the Vice-Chancellor of the Kuvempu University, which is located in the state of Karnataka, India.
 He is also the son-in-law of the Kannada Poet, Kuvempu, after whom the Kuvempu University is named.
 He has published many papers, mainly in the field of pattern recognition.

 Early life

 Chidananda Gowda was born in the village of Chokkady, near Sullia on 15 June 1942.
 He completed his graduation in Engineering from the University Visvesvaraya College of Engineering at Bangalore in 1964.
 He continued his studies and obtained a Master's degree in Engineering from the Maharaja Sayajirao University of Baroda in 1969.
 He returned to Bangalore and completed his PhD from the Indian Institute of Science in 1979.
 He married Tarini, the second daughter of Kuvempu.
-He also spent two years at NASA, United States and one year at INRIA, France for conducting post-doctoral research.
+He also spent two years at NASA in the United States and one year at INRIA in France for conducting post-doctoral research.

 Education

-He earned his Bachelor of Engineering in 1964 from University Visveswaraya College of Engineering, Bangalore.

-Followed by his Master of Engineering in 1969 from M.S.University of Baroda, Baroda.

-He then received his Ph.D. in 1979 from Indian Institute of Science, Bangalore.

-His Post-Doctoral Research has been two years with NASA, New York, USA 1981-1983 and 1 year with INRIA, Paris, FRANCE 1989-1990.
+He earned his Bachelor of Engineering in 1964 from University Visveswaraya College of Engineering in Bangalore, followed by his Master of Engineering in 1969 from M.S.
+University of Baroda.
+He then received his Ph.D. in 1979 from Indian Institute of Science in Bangalore.
+His Post-Doctoral Research was two years with NASA in New York, USA from 1981-1983 and 1 year with INRIA in Paris, France from 1989-1990.

 Career

 Prof. Chidananda Gowda joined the Sri Jayachamarajendra College of Engineering in Mysore as a Professor in the Computer science department and later went on to head the department.
 He also served as the Vice Principal of the College for about 5 years and later as the Principal for about 1.5 years.
 He was also a visiting professor at INRIA.
-He was appointed as the Vice-Chancellor of the Kuvempu University of 18 January 2002, a post which he held till 19 January 2006.
-He has chaired technical conferences at Zurich, Paris, Tokyo and Luxembourg.
+He was appointed as the Vice-Chancellor of the Kuvempu University on 18 January 2002, a post which he held until 19 January 2006.
+He has chaired technical conferences in Zurich, Paris, Tokyo and Luxembourg.
 He is currently a Distinguished Professor of Computer Science at the International School of Information Management, University of Mysore, Mysore.
-Many also refer to him as the father of Symbolic Data Analysis in the English-speaking world.

-During his tenure as the Vice-Chancellor, he had to face tough situations like the allegation that the University colleges were being used as a training centre for Naxalites.
+During his tenure as the Vice-Chancellor, he faced allegations that the University was being used as a training centre for Naxalites.
 He is credited to have improved the infrastructure at the University.
-He also was responsible for starting new departments of business administration, microbiology, biochemistry in the University.
+He was also responsible for starting new departments of business administration, microbiology, biochemistry in the University.
 The distance education program saw a significant growth in his tenure.

 He has also authored books in Kannada and English.
 Some of his Kannada books include Engineering Geetegalu (Engineering Songs - 1980), Putaanigala Vignyana Padyagalu (Poems on Science for kids - 1984) and Samparka Madhyamagalu (Communication media - 1999).